3N4N/letstalk/_posts/2020-02-14-imaginator.md

 him where he wanted to go, showed him what he wished to see, let him do what he chose to do.
 To Rami, words were magic.

-They—his younger brother and his father—lived in a small house at the end of the world.
-He was very small when his mother died—he was very big now, about eight years old—and couldn’t remember how she died.
+They——his younger brother and his father——lived in a small house at the end of the world.
+He was very small when his mother died——he was very big now, about eight years old——and couldn’t remember how she died.
 He had asked his father about that once and had seen a strange blue knot torturing him.
 He didn’t know what the knot was or where it came from but he understood his father didn’t like being strangled by the knot.
 He